Installation and Status¶

 as described here.

-Win32 works and is tested at least each official release.
+Win32 and Win64 work and are tested at least each official release.

 The recommended C compiler compatible with Python 2.7 is this one: